Our bedrooms are often the space in our house that we seek when we want peace.

 I know it might seem excessive at first, but trust me.

 Here’s another tip for getting that luxurious feel: keep your bed made!

 I used to belong to the “Why make the bed every day, when I am only going to unmake it again later,” camp.

 However, there is something incredibly peaceful about crawling into a made bed.

 “Nothing makes you feel better than when you get into a hotel bed, and the sheets feel so good.
 Why shouldn’t you wake up like that every day?
 Spend money on your mattress and bedding because these things make a difference in your sleep and, ultimately, your happiness.” – Bobby Berk

-“Blue has no dimensions, it is beyond dimensions, whereas the other colors are not … All colors arouse specific associative ideas, psychologically material or tangible, while blue suggests at most the sea and sky, and they, after all, are in actual, visible nature what is most abstract.” – Yves Klein
+“Blue has no dimensions.
+It is beyond dimensions, whereas the other colors are not … All colors arouse specific associative ideas, psychologically material or tangible.
+At the same time, blue suggests the sea and sky at most, and they, after all, are in actual, visible nature what is most abstract.” – Yves Klein